sandeep194920/StaarCoding/docs/recursion/concept/what-is-recursion.md

 # What is Recursion

-_This page introduces recursion with a factorial example, highlighting its definition, usage, and complexity._
+_This page introduces recursion using a factorial example, explaining its definition, applications, and complexity analysis._

 <iframe
   width="560"